jerryz920/SAFE-latte/safe-apps/cloud-attestation/README.md

 runs.
 The attestation can also include statements about the network address of this VM and the range of IP addresses allocated for pods on the k8s cluster.
-In this example, the k8s master belongs to a VPC (i.e., vpc-1), owns an IP address
+In this example, the k8s master belongs to a VPC (i.e., vpc-1), uses an IP address
 172.16.0.2 and a port range 0-65535, and is assigned an IP range (CIDR) 192.168.2.0/24 for pods to be launched from it.